 - (ii) Be of good character and satisfy any security clearance requirement. - b.
-Be 18 years of age or above and under 26 years of age on 1 September 2023.
-Where a candidate at the time of application has not reached 18 years of age the prior consent of the candidate's parents or guardian, or other person in loco parentis, will be required.
+Be 18 years of age or above and under 39 years of age on the closing date for applications i.e. 5th May 2024.

 2. MINIMUM EDUCATIONAL QUALIFICATIONS